Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Translation-like actions by on locally finite graphs

 We now construct $g$ and $h$.
-For this purpose, we take $\L'$ to be a connected finite subgraph of $\L$ which contains $u,v,w$ and such that $\L-\L'$ has no finite connected component.

-The graph $\L'$ can be obtained, for example, as follows.
+We start by taking a connected finite subgraph $\L_{0}$ of $\L$ which contains $u,v,w$ and such that $\L-\L_{0}$ has no finite connected component.
+The graph $\L_{0}$ can be obtained, for instance, as follows.
 As $\Lambda$ is connected, we can take a path $f_{u}$ from $u$ to $w$, and a path $f_{v}$ from $v$ to $w$.
-Then define $\L'$ as the graph induced by the vertices in $V(f_{v})$, $V(f_{u})$, and all vertices in the finite connected components of $(\L-f_{v})-f_{u}$.
-This graph has the desired properties by construction.
+Then define $\L_{0}$ as the graph induced by the vertices in $V(f_{v})$, $V(f_{u})$, and all vertices in the finite connected components of $(\L-f_{v})-f_{u}$.

-Let $p$ be a Hamiltonian 3-path on $\L'$ from $u$ to $v$ as in \lemref{lema-tecnico}, we will split $p$ aproppiately to obtain $g$ and $h$.
-Let $w_{1}$ be a vertex in $\L'$ which is adjacent to some vertex $v'$ in $\L-\L'$, which exists as $\L$ is connected.
-Now we need the second condition in \lemref{lema-tecnico}, which says that there is a vertex $w_{2}$ in $\L'$ whose distance from $w_{1}$ is at most 2, and such that $p$ visits consecutively $\{w_{1},w_{2}\}$.
-We will assume that $p$ visits $w_{2}$ after visiting $w_{1}$, the other case being symmetric.
-As $\L-\L'$ has no finite connected component, there is a vertex $u'$ in $\L$ which is outside $\L'$ and is adjacent to $v'$.
-Thus, $w_{1}$ is at distance at most 2 from $u'$, and $w_{2}$ is at distance at most 3 from $v'$.
+Let $p$ be a Hamiltonian 3-path on $\L_{0}$ from $u$ to $v$, as in \Cref{lem:lema-tecnico-finite-3-paths}.
+The desired 3-paths $f$ and $g$ will be obtained by ``splitting'' $p$ in two.
+As $\L$ is connected, there are two vertices $u_{0}\in V(\L_{0})$, $v'\in V(\L-\L_{0})$ such that $u_{0}$ and $v$ are adjacent in $\L$.
+By the conditions in \Cref{lem:lema-tecnico-finite-3-paths}, there is a vertex $v_{0}$ in $V(\L_{0})$ whose distance from $u_{0}$ is at most 2, and such that $p$ visits consecutively $\{u_{0},v_{0}\}$.
+We will assume that $p$ visits $v_{0}$ after visiting $u_{0}$, the other case being symmetric.
+As $\L-\L_{0}$ has no finite connected component, there is a vertex $u'$ in $\L-\L_{0}$ that is adjacent to $v'$.
+Thus, $u_{0}$ is at distance at most 2 from $u'$, and $v_{0}$ is at distance at most 3 from $v'$.
+Now we define $g$ and $h$ by splitting $p$ at the vertex $u_{0}$.
+More precisely, let $[a,c]$ be the domain of $p$, and let $b$ be such that $p(b)=u_{0}$.
+Then $h$ is defined as the restriction of $p$ to $[a,b]$, and we define $g$ by requiring $-g$ to be the restriction of $p$ to $[b+1,c].$ Thus $h$ is a 3-path from $v$ to $v_{0}$, and $g$ is a 3-path from $u$ to $u_{0}$.
+By our choice of $\L_{0}$ and $p$, the 3-paths $h$ and $g$ satisfy the mentioned list of conditions, and thus the proof is finished. \end{proof} When the graph has one or two ends, the hypotheses of \Cref{lem:extend-3-paths} on $u,v$ and $w$ are trivially satisfied.
+We obtain a very simple and convenient statement: we can extend a bi-extensible 3-path so that it visits a vertex of our choice. \begin{corollary} Let $\G$ be a graph that is infinite, connected, locally finite, and whose number of ends is either $1$ or $2$.
+Then for every bi-extensible 3-path $f$ and vertex $w$, there is a bi-extensible 3-path on $\G$ that extends $f$ and visits $w$.
+We can assume that the domain of the new 3-path extends that of $f$ in both directions. \end{corollary}